Celebrate midsummer in Stockholm

 Pickled herring and island vibes

-If you want to go all-in on midsummer, take a trip out to Djurönäset in the archipelago and celebrate with a herring lunch and midsummer dinner in the restaurant and overnight stay in the hotel.
+If you want to go all-in on midsummer, take a trip out to Djurönäset in the archipelago and celebrate with a herring dinner in the restaurant and overnight stay in the hotel.
 If you don't want to buy the entire package you can just enjoy a pickled herring lunch and take part in the traditional midsummer celebrations in the park, without accomodation.

 - Price: Herring lunch 295 SEK